 2. Hard to get granular and accurate

 A key success factor when selling online is being able to collect and manipulate data, while taking action accordingly.
-When it comes to a product data feed, its analysis can be cumbersome, and slicing and dicing data (and feeds) can be difficult.
+When it comes to a product data feed, analysis can be cumbersome.
+Slicing and dicing data (and feeds) can be difficult.
 Segmenting and labelling products in your catalogue can be challenging for many marketers, but it’s crucial for your campaigns.